-A minor in Computer Science requires 8 credits from the list of courses acceptable for Honours Computer Science or a Major in Computer Science which have a CSE or EEE prefix.
+A minor in Computer Science requires 8 credits from the list of courses acceptable for B.Sc.
+Honours Computer Science or B.Sc.
+Computer Science which have a CSE or EEE prefix.
 (At least 5 of these credits must come from courses with the CSE prefix).